aswanijehangeer/LondonCycleSafe-A-Semantic-Shiny-Dashboard/README.md

 In the "Home" tab, users can select a specific borough and severity to view corresponding collision statistics.
 It provides a set of value boxes for quick summary insights and interactive plots (a bar chart and a heat map) that dynamically update based on user input.

-The Data tab offers a table view of the dataset for detailed exploration.
+The "Data" tab offers a table view of the dataset for detailed exploration.

 ### Contributing